akalenuk/wordsandbuttons/README.md

 - [If I were to invent a programming language for the 21st century](https://wordsandbuttons.online/if_i_were_to_invent_a_programming_language_for_the_21st_century.html) A short essay about the evolution of programming languages.
 <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup>

-- [Cheap trick to speed up recursion in C++](https://wordsandbuttons.online/cheap_trick_to_speed_up_recursion_in_cpp.html) More often than not, recursion is not your performance problem, to begin with.
+- [A cheap trick to speed up recursion in C++](https://wordsandbuttons.online/cheap_trick_to_speed_up_recursion_in_cpp.html) More often than not, recursion is not your performance problem, to begin with.
 But even if it is, you can often avoid recursion altogether.
 When for some reason you can't, this trick helps.
 <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup>

 - [Polynomial approximation and interpolation](https://wordsandbuttons.online/polynomial_approximation_and_interpolation.html) This explains approximation and interpolation, how to use polynomials for that, and how to make both concepts work together.